 The following activities and businesses are still closed/prohibited, and will be scheduled to reopen incrementally in the future.

-- Public gatherings of more than 250 or 50% capacity are still prohibited
+- Public gatherings of no more than 100 people or 35% capacity are still prohibited

 - Brothels, adult entertainment establishments